Carleton-College-CS/jobe/README.md

 The interface is via a RESTful API, that is documented [here](./restapi.pdf).

-The languages C, C++, Python3, Python2,
-Octave, Java, Pascal and PHP are all built-in.
+The languages C, C++, Kotlin, Python3, Python2, Octave, Java, Pascal and PHP are all built-in.
 Other languages can be added fairly easily although if using Jobe from CodeRunner it is usually even easier to write a Python-based question type that scripts the execution of